alb7edu/rsschool-cv/README.md

 * console.log(“Hello, World”);

 ## EXPERIENCE
-* On my Github you will see projects in which I will take part.
+* On my Github you will see projects in which I will take part

 ## EDUCATION
 * **2023 - Pres.:** JavaScript/Front-end, RS School